KDP Spine Width Calculator (Exact Formula + Examples)

 Use the rounded value in your cover template and regenerate the spread if page count changes.

-When that drift reaches the uploaded cover, the visible symptom is often KDP Spine Text Misaligned.
+When that drift reaches the uploaded cover, verify the full spread with the Cover Dimensions Calculator.

 Common Errors